houseofcat/turbocookedrabbit/README.md

 buffer := bytes.NewBuffer(wrappedBody.Body.Data)

-// Helper function to get the original JSON marshal bytes back. err = tcr.ReadPayload(buffer, Service.Config.CompressionConfig, Service.Config.EncryptionConfig)
+// Helper function to get the original data (pre-wrapped) out based on current service settings.
-if err != nil {
+// You would have to remember to write a decompress/decrypt step without this for comcrypted messages. err = tcr.ReadPayload(buffer, Service.Config.CompressionConfig, Service.Config.EncryptionConfig) if err != nil {
 	// I probably have a bug.